Carl McCunn: Sighting

 An Alaska State Trooper flew over the lake in late August and observed McCunn's campsite.
 The pilot did not sense McCunn was in distress, since he waved his orange sleeping bag very casually and, on his third pass of the campsite, he saw McCunn casually walking back to his tent.
 The State Trooper later testified he saw no reason to surmise McCunn needed any assistance.

 McCunn later wrote in his diary: "I recall raising my right hand, shoulder high and shaking my fist on the plane's second pass.
 It was a little cheer – like when your team scored a touchdown or something.
 Turns out that's the signal for 'ALL O.K. – DO NOT WAIT!'
 It's certainly my fault I'm here now! ...
 Man, I can't believe it. ...
 I really feel like a klutz!
 Now I know why nobody's shown up from that incident."
 Afterward, McCunn discovered a small cache of supplies, including rabbit snares and a few bits of candles, while digging a shallow trench to prepare for winter.
 He also had to travel for firewood, as he wanted to leave the land surrounding his camp the way he found it.

 A State Trooper who had spoken with McCunn before his trip and helped him mark his campsite on a map stated that he was aware of a hunting cabin located 5 mi from his campsite.
-It is unclear why McCunn did not use it when the weather began getting colder.
+It is unclear why McCunn did not use this cabin when the weather began getting colder.
 Eventually, snow began falling and the lake froze.
 Game became increasingly scarce, and McCunn set snares for rabbits, but the traps were frequently raided by wolves and foxes.
 By November, McCunn had run out of food.
 He considered trying to walk to Fort Yukon, approximately 75 mi away, but was unable to make the trek due to snow and his weakened condition.
 A prolonged period of cold weather sapped his energy and motivation, and after developing frostbite in his hands, he lost the dexterity required to set his snares.
 By Thanksgiving (November 26), he wrote of having dizzy spells and almost constant chills.